-It’s flu season once again and, as a woman over 60, you may be wondering if you should get a flu shot this year.
+Flu season approaches once again and, as a woman over 60, you may be wondering if you should get a flu shot this year.
 Will the vaccine be effective?
 Is the flu shot necessary?
-Could the vaccine give me the flu?
+Could the vaccine give you the flu?

 Part of my role as a corporate wellness nurse is to administer flu vaccinations every fall.
 Today, I’ll share some of the most common flu shot questions I’m asked by older adults.